Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 November 2024 21.26.16 UTC
+- WIB: Senin, 4 November 2024 22.27.22 UTC
-- WITA: Senin, 4 November 2024 22.26.16 UTC
+- WITA: Senin, 4 November 2024 23.27.22 UTC
-- WIT: Senin, 4 November 2024 23.26.16 UTC
+- WIT: Selasa, 5 November 2024 00.27.22 UTC

 Kutipan Inspiratif:
-"The technology of the time dictated the way things looked."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: technology
+Kategori: inspirational